DinoChiesa/Apigee-Csv-Shredder/Readme.md

     http://demo28-prod.apigee.net/csv-shredder/shred?name=simple \
      --data-binary @super-simple.csv
 ```

+Notice that the file is specified to curl with --data-binary.
+If you use -d or --data-ascii, curl will eliminate newlines, which will cause the CSV to be mangled before it is sent to the API Proxy.

 The cache will then hold a Map with 3 key/value pairs. it will look like this: